opcode81/sensAI/README.md

     your high-level code read like configuration instead.
     Gain the flexibility of specifying variations of your models and experiments with minimal code changes/extensions.

+So if you would normally use a library like scikit-learn or XGBoost on its own, consider adding sensAI in order to
+  * gain flexibility, straightforwardly supporting a greater variety of models,
+  * increase the level of abstraction, cutting down on boilerplate,
+  * improve logging and tracking with minimal effort.

 While sensAI's main focus is on supervised and unsupervised machine learning, it also provides functionality for discrete optimisation and a wide range